-- f(n) = O(g(n)) if there exist real c > 0 and integer $n_0 \ge 0$ such that for all $n \ge n_0$, $f(n) \le c g(n)$. - $f(n) = \Omega(g(n))$ if there exist real c > 0 and integer $n_0 \ge 0$ such that for all $n \ge n_0$, $f(n) \ge c g(n)$.
-Clearly, f(n) = O(g(n)) if and only if $g(n) = \Omega(f(n))$. - $f(n) = \Theta(g(n))$ if f(n) = O(g(n)) and $f(n) = \Omega(g(n))$.
+- f(n) = O(g(n)) if there exist real c > 0 and integer $n_0 \ge 0$ such that for all $n \ge n_0$ , $f(n) \le c g(n)$ . - $f(n) = \Omega(g(n))$ if there exist real c > 0 and integer $n_0 \ge 0$ such that for all $n \ge n_0$ , $f(n) \ge c g(n)$ .
+Clearly, f(n) = O(g(n)) if and only if $g(n) = \Omega(f(n))$ . - $f(n) = \Theta(g(n))$ if f(n) = O(g(n)) and $f(n) = \Omega(g(n))$ .

-O, Ω and Θ can be viewed as asymptotic, approximate versions of \leq, \geq and =.
+$O, \Omega$ and $\Theta$ can be viewed as asymptotic, approximate versions of $\leq, \geq$ and =.

-Box 1: Big-O notation 1.3 Change log - v1.0: first version covering first part of the 2016 unit. - v1.1: addition of material on the QFT, periodicity and Shor's algorithm. - v1.2: addition of material on phase estimation and Hamiltonian simulation. - v1.3: addition of material covering the remainder of the unit. - v1.4: update tomography section to mention recent results. - v1.5: correct typos in stabilizer quantum error-correction section.
+1.3 Change log - v1.0: first version covering first part of the unit. - v1.01: minor typo corrections. - v1.1: addition of lecture notes on Grover's algorithm. - v1.2: addition of lecture notes on Shor's algorithm, and minor clarifications about Grover's algorithm. - v1.21: minor typo corrections about the QFT. - v1.3: addition of lecture notes on phase estimation and Hamiltonian simulation. - v1.4: addition of lecture notes on quantum channels and quantum error-correction. - v1.41: fix typo in section on QFT.

 2 Classical and quantum computational complexity Computational complexity theory aims to classify different problems in terms of their difficulty, or in other words the resources required in order to solve them.
 Two of the most important types of resources one might study are time (the number of computational steps used by an algorithm solving a problem) and space (the amount of additional work space used by the algorithm).
 Classically, the formal model underpinning the notion of an "algorithm" is the Turing machine.
-We will not go into details about this here, instead taking the informal approach that the number of steps used by an algorithm corresponds to the number of lines of code executed when running the algorithm, and the space usage is the amount of memory used by the algorithm.
+We will not go into details about this here, instead taking the informal approach that the number of steps used by an algorithm corresponds to the number of lines of code executed when running the algorithm, and the space usage is the amount of memory (RAM) used by the algorithm.
 For much more on the topic, see the book Computational Complexity by Papadimitriou, for example.
 Rather than looking at the complexity of algorithms for solving one particular instance of a problem, the theory considers asymptotics: given a family of problems, parametrised by an instance size (usually denoted n), we study the resources used by the best possible algorithm for solving that family of problems.
-The term "problem" is used henceforth as shorthand for "family of problems".
-A dividing line between efficient and inefficient algorithms is provided by the notion of polynomial-time computation.
-An algorithm running in time polynomial in n, i.e. $O(n^c)$ for some fixed c, is considered efficient.
-For example, consider the following two problems: - Primality testing: given an integer N expressed as n binary digits, is it a prime number? - Factorisation: given an integer N expressed as n binary digits, output the prime factors of N.
+Thus the term "problem" is used henceforth as shorthand for "family of problems".
+A dividing line between efficient and inefficient algorithms is provided by the notion of polynomial-time computation, where an algorithm running in time polynomial in n, i.e. $O(n^c)$ for some fixed c, is considered efficient.
+For example, consider the following two problems: - Primality testing: given an integer M expressed as n binary digits, is it a prime number? - Factorisation: given an integer M expressed as n binary digits, output the prime factors of M.